 Access via SDK/API

-For application scenarios that solely use cloud hosting as an API server, access to the cloud hosting service can be achieved via open SDK/API.
-Similar to the built-in callContainer method in WeChat Mini Programs, accessing via open SDK/API does not require enabling public network access.
-By accessing the cloud hosting service through open SDK/API, fine-grained permission control can be implemented based on access_token permission control.
+For application scenarios that solely use cloud hosting as an API server, the cloud hosting service can be accessed by exposing SDK/API.
+Similar to the built-in callContainer method in WeChat Mini Programs, accessing via exposed SDK/API does not require enabling public network access to access the cloud hosting service.
+By accessing the cloud hosting service via exposed SDK/API, fine-grained permission control can be implemented based on access_token for service access.

-If it is a web application, you need to configure the security domain first to support CORS cross-origin requests.
+For a web application, secure domain configuration is required first to support CORS cross-domain requests.

 JS-SDK Access